 Fly to Puerto Maldonado

 Fly from Lima to Puerto Maldonado.
-You will spend your first night in the Amazon at the authentic and comfortable Refugio Amazonas, followed by two nights at Tambopata Research Center, located deeper in the rainforest inside the 3.7 million acres of protected jungle of the Tambopata National Reserve.
+You will stay at Tambopata Research Center, located deeper in the rainforest inside the 3.7 million acres of protected jungle of the Tambopata National Reserve.
 Both are Rainforest Alliance Verified lodges.
 A two and a half hour boat ride takes you to Refugio Amazonas, with lunch on board.
 In the evening, take a night boat ride to spot caiman.Accommodation options

 - Day 4

 Tambopata National ReserveView on map